Fresnoy/pilbox/README.rst

 -  1.3.4: Added worker config property to set number of Tornado processes
 -  1.3.5: Increase Pillow version to 9.5.0 and Tornado version to 6.3.2
-   add suport HEIC & MPO files
+   to suport HEIC & MPO files
+   MAJ code to support OpenCV v4 (face recogition) don't forget to install libgl1 or ffmpeg libsm6 libxext6